Are Breast Implants a Good Option for You?

 • Enhance sexuality and/or romantic relationships

-• Restore previous appearance after a mastectomy, pregnancy or breastfeeding
+• Restore their previous appearance after a mastectomy, pregnancy, or breastfeeding

 • Correct perceived asymmetry or tuberous breast shape